 Revenues, expenses, assets and liabilities of any business segment mainly include items directly attributable to the segment.
 In relation to occupation of the Group's premises, rentals are internally charged on market rates according to the areas occupied.
 For management overheads, allocations are made on reasonable bases.
-During the period, the Group has revised the allocation bases and comparative amounts have been reclassified to conform with the current year's presentation.
 There is no impact on the Group's income statement and balance sheet.
 Inter-segment funding is charged according to the internal funds transfer pricing mechanism of the Group.
 The charge on any such funding is mainly made by reference to the corresponding money market rate.